northeastern-rc/rc-public-documentation/docs/source/hardware/lowpriority.rst

 Introduction
 ===================
-``lowpriority`` is a new partition on Discovery that allows the research community to use private resources on the HPC cluster when they are idle.
+``lowpriority`` is a new partition on our high performance computing (HPC) cluster - Discovery, that allows the research community to use private resources on the HPC cluster when they are idle.
-This new partition has hardware not otherwise available to the general research community and, in time, could double the resources available to NURC users.
+This new partition has hardware that is not otherwise available to the general research community and, in time, could double the resources available to NURC users.
 This is a common practice in HPC clusters to optimize the use of idle private resources that consume power and cooling.

 When to use the low priority partition